ATNoG/rigourous-devprivops-docs/content/internals/yaml_to_triples.md

 <http://example.org/ROOT> <http://example.org/prop> 2
 ```

-As aluded to before, the object of a triple will be the value of a YAML property.
+As alluded to before, the object of a triple will be the value of a YAML property.
-When such property is an object, the value wil instead be the id of said object.
+When such property is an object, the value will instead be the id of said object.

 ```yml
 prop: